 Fox Theatre Building

 Built for William Fox (1879-1952) and the Fox Theatre chain, the Detroit Fox is the largest and most exotic eclectic Hindu-Siamese-Byzantine theater of the golden age of the movie palace (1925-1930).
-The Fox stands today, along with its 1929 twin, the Saint Louis Fox Theatre, as one of the relatively few remaining movie palaces in the country.
-It epitomizes the opulence and grandeur that characterized the era.
+The Fox stands today, along with its 1929 twin, the Saint Louis Fox Theatre, as one of the relatively few remaining movie palaces in the country of this era.
+It epitomizes the opulence and grandeur that characterized the late 1920s.

 - 1985, National Register of Historic Places